arminmaleki007/CV-final-project-Face-Expression-Recognition/README.md

 ![combined_reversed_side_by_side](https://github.com/user-attachments/assets/05baa1db-928f-4cdd-8405-36d676b92fe4)

 ### Training
-I trained the network with the dataset for 8 times.
+I trained the network with the dataset 8 times.
 I used my laptop with TRX 3060 with 6GB GPU.
 I used batch-size=64 because of the GPU limitations.

 First of all, I used two heads for the attention mechanism.
 Then I used four heads.
 Then I changed the learning rate from 0.01 to 0.001.
 The next step I took was to use preprocessing data as Retinaface.
 In this method, the output is the picture with a boundary box for the face with 5 dots (two for the eyes, one for the nose, and two for the mouth).